MicrosoftDocs/azure-docs/articles/spring-apps/how-to-circuit-breaker-metrics.md

 >
 > * The customer code must use the API of `CircuitBreakerFactory`, which is implemented as a `bean` automatically created when you include a Spring Cloud Circuit Breaker starter.
 For details see [Spring Cloud Circuit Breaker](https://spring.io/projects/spring-cloud-circuitbreaker#overview).
 >
-> * The following 2 dependencies have conflicts with resilient4j packages above.
+> * The following two dependencies have conflicts with resilient4j packages.
 Be sure the customer does not include them.
 >
 >   ```xml
 >   <dependency>